Penn Jillette: Red fingernail

 Jillette has told multiple stories regarding the red fingernail on his left hand.
 In one, Jillette's mother told him to get a manicure because people would be looking at his hands.
 In response to this, he had all of his nails painted red as a joke.
 Jillette has also claimed that the red fingernail provides excellent misdirection and is "just plain cool".

 In direct response to questions about his red fingernail, Penn has stated "People are asking about my fingernail.
 Wear my Dad's ring and my Mom's nail polish.
 Just for remembrance and respect."
 On the podcast Skepticality in 2012, Jillette said that he was considering changing the meaning of the red nail polish, telling his child it is for them.

 Health

 Jillette says that he has an addictive personality and claims to have never had "so much as a puff of marijuana or a drop of alcohol" because he does not trust himself to do it in moderation.

 In December 2014, Jillette's blood pressure caused him to be admitted to the hospital.
 By his birthday, March 5, 2015, he had lost 105 lb.
 He follows Joel Fuhrman's nutritarian diet, which means that he eats little or no animal products, no processed grains, and no added sugar or salt.
-Penn is featured in Eating You Alive, a 2016 American documentary about food and health.
+Jillette was featured in Eating You Alive, a 2016 American documentary about food and health.
 In an interview with Big Think in 2020, Jillette said he is a vegan.